robmuh/robmuh.github.com/_posts/2014-10-19-w3schools-w3fools.markdown

 ### I was once burned

 Up until about two years ago I also read the stuff on w3schools.com.
 Then I noticed some stuff that was just plain wrong.
-The more I looked the more Googled to see if this was reliable information &mdash; especially considering the monumental changes to the web with HTML5 &mdash; the more I realized how much misinformation was there.
+The more I looked and Googled to see if this was reliable information &mdash; especially considering the monumental changes to the web with HTML5 &mdash; the more I realized how much misinformation was there.
 I found w3fools.com, added the Chrome extension and have never regretted it for one minute.
 You